Dwaine Caraway

-Dwaine R. Caraway (born April 30, 1952) is an American former politician and convicted felon who served as the 60th mayor of Dallas in an interim capacity in 2011.
+Dwaine R. Caraway (born April 30, 1952) is an American former politician who served as the 60th mayor of Dallas in an interim capacity in 2011.
 He pleaded guilty in 2018 for taking bribes while serving as mayor pro tem.
 He served as a Dallas City Council member until his resignation on August 9, 2018.

 Early life and career

-Caraway is a graduate of Roosevelt High School in Dallas and attended Texas Southern University for 2 years.
+Caraway is a graduate of Roosevelt High School in Dallas and attended Texas Southern University for two years.

 Caraway was first elected as a city council member in 2007.

 His wife, Barbara, had previously served on the city council and is a former member of the Texas House of Representatives.
 In 2011, Caraway became acting mayor after Mayor Tom Leppert resigned to campaign for the U.S. Senate.
 Caraway's first meeting with the Dallas City Council was on March 2, 2011.
 He served as interim mayor until June 26, 2011, when he was succeeded by elected mayor Mike Rawlings.

 Caraway then served as a Dallas City Council member representing District 4.
 Caraway left the city council in 2015 due to consecutive term limits, but was elected again in 2017.
 He was replaced in a special election by Carolyn King Arnold, who was elected to his seat in 2015.